Living in Cambridge

 The University City of Cambridge has many attractions, both in the city itself and in the surrounding area.

-There's a small but packed shopping centre, a wide range of pubs and restaurants, including one of Europe's biggest pubs, The Regal, and a central market selling a variety of items.
+There's a small but packed shopping centre, a wide range of pubs and restaurants and a central market selling a variety of items.

 There are excellent transport facilities available to students in Cambridge.
 Buses run every ten minutes from outside the College into the centre of town.

 Within easy travelling distance of Cambridge is Ely, famous for its Cathedral, Newmarket, home of horse racing and Duxford Imperial War Museum.
 Close by are the National Trust properties of Wimpole Hall and Anglesey Abbey.
 It's also only 50 minutes by train from London